benz0li/mojo-dev-container/README.md

 The Mojo dev container is not intended for work on this repository, but rather for [Mojo standard library development](https://github.com/modular/modular/blob/main/mojo/stdlib/docs/development.md).

 Everything is pre-installed – no Pixi required.
-Just execute a task's shell command in the terminal:
+Just execute the task's shell command in the terminal:

-* build: `./stdlib/scripts/build-stdlib.sh`
 * tests: `./stdlib/scripts/run-tests.sh`
-* examples: `../examples/mojo/run-examples.sh`
-* benchmarks: `./stdlib/scripts/run-benchmarks.sh`

 For this, the dev container is set up in a unique way: